xuankimtran/docs-1/pages/katalon-studio/docs/web-service-samples.md

   - Authorization & HTTP Header & HTTP Body:

-    We don't specify any authorization, HTTP header or HTTP body for this sample GET request.
+    We don't specify any authorization, HTTP header, or HTTP body for this sample GET request.
 ### Custom keywords

 You can use custom keywords in the test case.
 To learn more about custom keywords, you can refer to this document: [Introduction to custom keywords](https://docs.katalon.com/katalon-studio/docs/introduction-to-custom-keywords.html).